 Wet chemical and classical instrumental methods (electrochemical and spectrophotometric), sampling and separation techniques and data evaluation methods are presented.
 Includes laboratory.
-Prerequisites: CHM 212 and MTH 132 or higher.
+Prerequisites: CHM 212 or CHM 220 and MTH 132 or higher.
 Spring Term.

 CHM 311 Organic Chemistry I

 Emphasizes the fundamental principles necessary for understanding synthetic applications.
 The basic functional groups are discussed with respect to bonding, properties, preparations and reactions.
 Reaction mechanisms are studied and applied to specific cases.
 Stereochemistry is studied.
-Includes laboratory.
-Prerequisite: CHM 212 or equivalent.
+Prerequisites: CHM 212 or equivalent; concurrent registration for a laboratory session is required.
 Fall Term, Summer Term.

 CHM 312 Organic Chemistry II

 A continuation of functional group study with emphasis on synthetic applications.
-Methods of structure proof (IR, UV, NMR, mass spectroscopy).
-Includes laboratory with emphasis on synthetic and physical organic experiments.
-Prerequisite: CHM 311.
+Methods of structure proof (IR, UV, NMR, mass spectroscopy) are applied.
+Prerequisites: CHM 311; concurrent registration for a laboratory session is required.
+Lab has an emphasis on synthetic and physical organic experiments.
 Spring Term, Summer Term.

-Principles of polymerization are considered in relation to synthesis, chemical structure and properties.
+This course focuses on principles of polymerization in relation to synthesis, chemical structure and properties.
 Methods of synthesis and processing are related to physical and chemical characteristics and polymer composition.
-Chemistry of important commercial synthetic and natural polymers included.
+Course topics include the chemistry of important commercial synthetic and natural polymers.
 Prerequisite: CHM 312.

 CHM 314 Introduction to Biochemistry

-Study of biochemical systems including carbohydrates, lipids, proteins, enzymes, nucleic acids, vitamins, hormones, corresponding metabolic pathways, and energetic and kinetic analysis of representative biochemical systems.
-Lecture only, no laboratory, Prerequisites: CHM 312 and consent of the instructor.
+This course focuses on the study of biochemical systems including carbohydrates, lipids, proteins, enzymes, nucleic acids, vitamins, hormones, corresponding metabolic pathways, and energetic and kinetic analysis of representative biochemical systems.
+Lecture only, no laboratory.
+Prerequisites: CHM 312 and consent of the instructor.
 Fall Term.

 CHM 315 Introduction to Biochemistry